mar-zim/capstone-project/README.md

 - clone this repository
 - install all npm dependencies
    `npm install`
-- this app uses firebase authentication, storage and firestore, therefore you need to install firebase
-  `npm install -g firebase-tools`
-  and intialize it to use and deploy the firebase project.
-- For more information check out the [firebase documentation](https://firebase.google.com/docs).
+- to run the app in development mode `npm start`, then open [http://localhost:3000](http://localhost:3000) to view it in the browser
 - to run Storybook
   `npm run storybook`
 - to run React Testing Library & Jest
   `npm test`
 - to run Cypress
   `npm run cypress`

----

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- to create a build ready for deploying:

-### `npm run build`
+  `npm run build`
+- this app uses firebase authentication, storage and firestore, therefore you need to install firebase
+  `npm install -g firebase-tools`
+  and intialize it to use and deploy the firebase project.
+- for more information check out the [firebase documentation](https://firebase.google.com/docs)